Azure/azure-sdk-for-c/README.md

 ### IoT samples
 Samples for IoT will be built only when CMake option `TRANSPORT_PAHO` is set.
 See [compiler options](#compiler-options).
-For more information about IoT project and samples see [IoT](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot).
+For more information about IoT APIs and samples, see [Azure IoT Clients](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot#azure-iot-clients).

 ### Development Environment